AOSC-Tracking/rustc/src/tools/cargo/src/doc/src/reference/unstable.md

 max-git-db-age = "3 months"
 ```

+Note that the [`cache.auto-clean-frequency`] option was stabilized in Rust 1.88.

+[`cache.auto-clean-frequency`]: config.md#cacheauto-clean-frequency

 ### Manual garbage collection with `cargo clean`

-Manual deletion can be done with the `cargo clean gc` command.
+Manual deletion can be done with the `cargo clean gc -Zgc` command.
 Deletion of cache contents can be performed by passing one of the cache options:

 - `--max-src-age=DURATION` --- Deletes source cache files that have not been used since the given age.